mergestat/docs/docs/mergestat/solutions/engineering-visibility/activity/README.md

 It can be important to know how many **active contributors** a project has:

-- Many SaaS products charge based on the number of "active developers" (number of people who've committed code within a time window)
+- Many SaaS products charge based on the number of "active developers" (number of people who've committed code within a time window).
-- An evaluation of the *health* of an open-source or internal codebase should take into account the number of recent contributors as a proxy for understand how maintained a codebase is
+- An evaluation of the *health* of an open-source or internal codebase should take into account the number of recent contributors.
+This can be a proxy for how maintained a codebase is.
-- Finding *who* the most recent contributors are to a project is a useful way to identify the right people to contact with questions about that project
+- Finding *who* the most recent contributors are to a project is a useful way to identify the right people to contact with questions.

 #### Show the monthly count of unique authors (by email)